p4rkerw/SALSA/Tutorial/README.md

 You will eventually need to download the vcf for every chromosome, but for the purposes of the tutorial just download the SNV reference for chromosome10:
 ALL.chr10.shapeit2_integrated_v1a.GRCh38.20181129.phased.vcf.gz

+The 1000G do not have the same contig style as the cellranger references.
+Update the 1000G contig style using bcftools in the stage 1 container.
+For the tutorial we will only do chromosome 10.

+for i in {1..22} X;do echo "${i} chr${i}";done > /tmp/rename_chrm.txt
+inputvcf=ALL.chr10.shapeit2_integrated_v1a.GRCh38.20181129.phased.vcf.gz
+bcftools annotate phasing/$inputvcf --threads 4 --rename-chrs /tmp/rename_chrm.txt -Oz -o $SCRATCH1/$inputvcf
+mv $SCRATCH1/$inputvcf phasing/
+bcftools index --threads 4 phasing/$inputvcf